-- Less gum bleeding (which can mask early signs of gum disease).
+- Less gum bleeding (which can hide the early signs of gum disease).

-Epidemiological studies have shown that HIV-infected populations compared to non-HIV-infected populations have more bone lysis and more gingival recessions.
+Studies have shown that HIV-infected populations have more bone loss and gum recession than non-HIV populations.

 - Brush your teeth 2 times a day for at least 3 minutes, with a good brushing technique and a soft bristle toothbrush to avoid hurting your gum.
-Brushing prevents the film that covers the teeth from becoming plaque, which is more difficult to remove.
+Brushing helps remove up to 70% of plaque.

 - Floss your teeth once a day.
-Flossing helps you to eliminate 30% of the remaining plaque between the teeth, inaccessible to brushing.
+Flossing helps you to eliminate 30% of the remaining plaque between the teeth.
 You can also use an interdental brush if your teeth are not tight.
-Oral irrigator will also be effective.
-A study has shown that oral irrigator reduces inflammation of the gums.
+Oral irrigator can also be effective.
+A study has shown that oral irrigator may reduce gum inflammation.

 - Stop smoking.
-Tobacco is a risk factor for gum disease.
-Stopping smoking improves periodontal health.
+Smoking is a risk factor for gum disease.
+Quitting smoking will improve your periodontal health.

-- Control your general health.
-Some diseases aggravate gingivitis especially diabetes, some infections and hormonal modifications.
+- Take care of yourself.
+Some diseases and conditions harm gum health, especially diabetes, some viral infections and hormonal modifications.